chris-marres/esp8266-server-RGB-control/README.md

 * http://[address]/RGB?Red=[RedValue]&Green=[GreenValue]&Blue=[BlueValue]&Group=[GroupIndex] -> Turns all the led's in group "GroupIndex" to the color (RedValue, GreenValue, BlueValue).

+### App
+The app has a really simple interface.
+It allows you to pick a color from the color wheel or select an exact RBG value from the text boxes.
+After that all you need to do is press any of the offered buttons and watch the led groups come to life.

+### Setup
+In order for the app to work properly you need to setup a static local IP for the ESP8266 board on your home router.

 ### Notes
 In order for the code to actually work, you need to do a few adjustments.
 * Change the ssid and password variables in order for the server to connect to the local wifi network.